 The Challenge will run from October 15, 2021 to December 15, 2021, and a select number of winners will be chosen to receive US $5,000 each for the best proposals submitted in accordance with the terms set forth herein.
 The deadline for the submissions is October 31, 2019.
 The winners will be notified on December 1, 2019.

-Qualified applicants (please read the terms and conditions set forth in the website) should submit a written proposal of no more than 5000 characters (about 800 words) in the Proposal section of the Registration Form below.
+Qualified applicants should submit a written proposal of no more than 5000 characters (about 800 words) in the Proposal section of the Registration Form below.

 The proposals should address the following questions:

 - Indicate in one or two sentences the essence of your idea.

 - Why is your idea an unconventional or creative approach to the problem of sustainability?

 - In what ways does the existing system exhibit perverse incentives or misalignment of interests with respect to planetary balancing of production and degradation?

 - In what ways does the proposed innovation reflect inclusive stakeholding (with specific attention paid to stakeholders who do not have a voice), alignment of interests, vested interdependent interests, and goal congruence?

 - In what ways would the proposed innovation improve the well-being of individuals, immediate communities, and planetary sustainability?